BrianSemiglia/DeclarativeCocoa/README.md

 Unsolved problems:
 - One to many relationships.
-- Callbacks must be replaced with properties representing state (viewDidAppear vs. self.view.isVisible).
+- Callbacks must be replaced with properties representing state (-viewDidAppear vs. self.view.isVisible).
 - Implementing delegate responsibilities.

 There are more details documented in the sample project.
 Any feedback is welcome.